Avandelta/Oculus/README.md

 Lingua is a repository that allows our project users to read and edit rules without forum.

-It's designed to store original or unchangeable rules and also serves as a forum page for our organization.
+Lingua designed to store original rules.
+It also serves as a forum page for our GitHub organization.

 ## Prerequisites